OpenFLUID/openfluid-community-docs/src/docs/external/ropenfluid.md

 ## Examples

-_(The following commands are illustrated with the example "Primitives" delivred with OpenFLUID)_
+_(The following commands are illustrated with the example "Primitives" delivered with OpenFLUID)_

 * Running a project as a black box.
 This command allows a low interaction level between R and OpenFLUID environnement, the pre- and post-processing of a simulation are performed without the ROpenFLUID package commands.